EdgarMerger/SiemensEDA_Python_Interface/xpedition_fablink/README.md

 ```
 ### 1. Generate COM interface classes
 ```
-# Generate the Python file containing COM interface classes (already creating .py file for 'ViewDraw' (=Xpedition Desinger))
+# Generate the Python file containing COM interface classes.
 python mpy.py
 ```

 This is the tool to be used for Fablink (when makepy.py from within mp.py is passed with no arguments).
-Xepedition Fablink uses same COM object classes as Xpedition Layout does.
+Xpedition Fablink uses same COM object classes as Xpedition Layout does.

 ![Fablink](images/COM-Library-Xpedition-Layout.jpg)

-Similarly it works for Fablink, Constraint Management, etc.

 File containing library COM ifc classes will be generated:
 ![COM module](images/Generated_COM-Module.jpg)